-PITWM VERSE BY VERSE LUKE 2:1-14
+LUKE 2:1-17

-LESSON: BIRTH OF THE SAVIOUR (CHRISTMAS) - December 22, 2019
+LESSON: THE BIRTH OF THE SAVIOUR (CHRISTMAS) -

+December 25, 2022

-I. THE BIRTH OF JESUS LUKE 2:1-7
+I. JOURNEY LUKE 2:1-5

-2:1 And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.
-1While God was preparing the world for the coming of the Savior, He moved the heart of the Roman emperor to send out an order saying that everyone had to go back to the city from which his people had come, in order to be registered.
+- 2:1 And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.
+1While God was preparing the world for the coming of the Savior, He moved the heart of the Roman emperor to send out an order saying that everyone had to go back to the city from which the people had come from, in order to be registered.
 Augustus was the one who gave the order that the people should go and register themselves.
 He was the grandnephew of Julius Caesar, and was adopted as his son.
 After the murder of Julius Caesar, young Octavius Augustus ruled with Mark Anthony and Lepidus in a triumvirate.
 Then for more than forty years Augustus served by himself as the first emperor of the Roman Empire.
-The purpose of registering the people was to charge taxes.
+The Roman purpose of registering the people was to charge taxes.
+But God had another purpose.
 It was during his reign that Christ was born.
-"All the world" indicates only the twenty-seven provinces ruled by the Roman Senate and the emperor.

-2:2 (And this taxing was first made when Cyrenius was governor of Syria.) - Judea was under Roman rule with Caesar Augustus reigning as emperor.
+"All the world" in this verse indicates only the twenty-seven provinces ruled by the Roman Senate and the emperor. - 2:2 (And this taxing was first made when Cyrenius was governor of Syria.)- Judea was under Roman rule with Caesar Augustus reigning as emperor.
 Cyrenius (or Quirinius) was governor of Syria, and Judea was included in the province of Syria.
 The scepter had most definitely departed from Judea.
 This was the first registration of its kind and it took place when Cyrenius was governor of Syria.

-2:3 And all went to be taxed, every one into his own city.
+God's purpose and timing is seen. - 2:3 And all went to be taxed, every one into his own city.
 Joseph and Mary lived in Nazareth of Galilee but they had to get to Bethlehem to be taxed.
-The city is the city of Joseph's birth.

-2:4 And Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem;- The Romans ordinarily enrolled men where they were currently living, while the Jews counted families according to their ancestral hometowns.
+The city is the city of Joseph's birth (Mary's betroth). - 2:4 And Joseph also went up from Galliee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem;- The Romans ordinarily enrolled men where they were currently living, while the Jews counted families according to their ancestral hometowns.
 Joseph's family hometown was Bethlehem in Judea, but he lived in Nazareth in Galilee.
 That meant that Joseph and Mary had to travel about 80 miles in order to register for the census.
-That would explain why Joseph and Mary had to return to Bethlehem at a most inconvenient time-in the ninth month of Mary's pregnancy.

-2:4b ...(because he was of the house and lineage of David:) - Joseph was in the royal line of succession through King Solomon and therefore of David's lineage.
-Mary was also a descendant of Solomon's brother Nathan, son of David.
+That would explain why Joseph and Mary had to return to Bethlehem at a most inconvenient time-in the ninth month of Mary's pregnancy. - 2:4b ...(because he was of the house and lineage of David:)-Joseph was in the royal line of succession through King Solomon and therefore of David's lineage.
+Mary was also a descendant of Solomon's brother Nathan.
 Both Mary and Joseph were direct descendants of King David.
-Matthew's genealogy gives Jesus' legal or royal lineage through Joseph and Mary marriage.
+Matthew's genealogy gives Jesus' legal or royal lineage through Joseph.
 Mary's ancestral line is recorded in Luke 3:23-38.
 Also look at (Matt.1:1, 16, 20; Lk.2:4).
-And in this very verse Joseph is said to be of the house and lineage of David.